pvcraven/web-development-class/source/semester_1/assignments/03_css/css.rst

     Use color for highlights or titles.
   * Do not center blocks of text.
 That's very hard to read.

-* Spend some time doing detail work.
-Make it look good.
-* Revalidate the HTML.
-  Validate the CSS.
-You can do this on-line as well with the `W3 CSS validation service <https://jigsaw.w3.org/css-validator/#validate_by_input>`_.
-* Commit
-* Push
-* Submit the assignment in Scholar.
-Paste in the link to the GitHub web site for the project.

 .. image:: rubric.png
     :width: 500px